Digital Twin Startup Funding 2022-2026

 Is digital twin a market of small experiments or scaled financings?

-As of June 2026, the digital twin market is closer to a market of scaled financings than small experiments.
-Over the past 12 months, 5 of the 11 disclosed rounds were $50M or larger.
+As of July 2026, the digital twin market is more a market of scaled financings than small experiments.
+Over the past 4 years, 5 of 10 disclosed rounds were $50M or larger.

 Who are the investors that appear the most in digital twin fundraising?